saiemsaeed/devops-assignments-8B/project-file/template.md

   {Specify the technology stack that you are going to use in project.
 Tools, technologies, languages, frameworks and etc.}
 ### Project Architecture(summary)
   {

   - What is the component of your system? ,
   - How they are communicating? ,
   - Which protocols they are using to communicate?
   - How depended they are to each other,
-  - etc. You can add any detail you would like.
+  - etc. You can add any detail you would like

   }
 ### Target Users of Project
  {Who is going to use your project.
 Define their personas}